-Swimmer controversially withdraws before Olympic trials
+Citing misogyny, Aussie swimmer pulls out of Olympic trials

 Swimming is Australia’s highest-profile Olympic sport, regularly delivering the most medals for the country.
 So the trials are a big deal.

-Musician, actor and wannabe Olympian Simpson was helping build the hype.
-He was a successful junior swimmer before moving to the U.S. in 2010 and making it on the music scene.
+Musician and wannabe Olympian Simpson was a successful junior swimmer before moving to the U.S. in 2010 and making it on the music scene.

-In a promotional video for a sponsor he joked about having a vastly different lifestyle now that he was focused on swimming again, saying he used to go to bed at 5 a.m. when he was a performer and now he wakes up at that hour to practice.
+In a promotional video for a sponsor, he joked about having a vastly different lifestyle now that he was focused on swimming again, saying he used to go to bed at 5 a.m. when he was a performer and now he wakes up at that hour to practice.

 The 24-year-old Simpson has featured this month in the Amazon original series “Head Above Water” with Ian Thorpe, Australia’s most decorated swimmer and now his mentor.
 Simpson is seeded 13th on times in the 100-meter butterfly and 70th in the 100 freestyle, and concedes he probably is a better prospect for the 2024 Olympics.
 Heats for the 100 free start Tuesday.

-Kyle Chalmers, the reigning Olympic champion in the 100 free, and Bronte Campbell are also part of the Head Above Water series, and are more likely to star in the pool.
+Kyle Chalmers, the reigning Olympic champion in the 100 free, and Bronte Campbell are also part of the Head Above Water series, but are more likely to star in the pool.

 Chalmers has had to overcome a serious shoulder injury which required surgery last November, but said he’d give himself full marks for fitness by the time he starts racing at the trials.